-Other impediments to the agency involve inadequate funding to sustain the election administration improvements and standards imposed by HAVA once the funds for the federally funded initiative is exhausted.
-To sustain the progress and continue to provide supervision and guidance of the electoral processes throughout the state, SBE would need to increase its staffing levels and the skill sets of its staff.
+Other impediments to the agency involve inadequate funding to sustain the election administration improvements and standards imposed by the Help America Vote Act of 2002 (HAVA) once the funds for the federally funded initiative is exhausted.
+To sustain the progress and continue to provide supervision and guidance of the electoral processes throughout the state, SBE would need additional financial resources and increase its staffing levels.